 Stevie: Villagers and townspeople, come see Kenny Powers destroy the competition in Mexico.
 He’s a national gift, from the good people of America, to you.
 Cheer for him, bow to him, worship him!
 Kenny Powers, he’s the White Flame, and he’s burning this country to the fucking ground.
 The White Flame, Mr. Kenny fucking Powers.

-(Kenny w/ Vida and her son Tony at the carnival)
+(Kenny with Vida and her son at the carnival)

 Kenny Powers: You should also be thanking me for these tacos, ‘cause these seem like they’re the deal.
 Although I wonder if I’m gonna get Montezuma’s Revenge from this shit.